 After equipment is modeled completely start modeling the piping following dimensions from piping isometric drawings.
 Try to make a closed system.
 Normally pump lines are connected to some vessel, tank or heat exchangers.
 So it will create a close system.
 Then run the analysis to check stresses, displacements and loads.

-C. Analysing the output Result:
+Analyzing the output Result:

-Special Consideration for Rotary Equipments:
+Special Consideration for Rotary Equipments

-In case of 3 pump system, normally two pumps will be operating and one pump will be stand by.
+In the case of 3 pump systems, normally two pumps will be operating and one pump will be stand by.
 So input and prepare load cases accordingly.
 If you have any confusion or want to add more please write in the comments section.